-Hopkins University, and holds a double BS in Chemical Engineering & Petroleum served as a director of Sailing Capital, a US\$2 billion private equity fund founded by the Shanghai International Group in 2012.
+Experience and expertise: Xi Xi has over 20 years of experience in the global natural resources sector having served as a Director of Sailing Capital, a US\$2 billion private equity fund founded by the Shanghai International Group in 2012.
 She has worked with numerous Chinese state owned and privately owned enterprises, advising on international acquisitions and investments overseas.
-Xi Xi has previously served as an analyst and portfolio manager for the Tigris Financial Group (Electrum) in New York, focused in the oil and gas and mining sector.
-Xi Xi currently serves as a non-executive director of Zeta Resources, a closed-end investment company with a broad portfolio of oil and gas, as well as mining assets.
+Xi Xi has previously served as an analyst and portfolio manager for the Tigris Financial Group (Electrum) in New York, focused in the oil and gas and mining sectors.
+Xi Xi currently serves as a Non-Executive Director of Zeta Resources, a closed-end investment company with a broad portfolio of oil and gas, as well as mining assets.